thallapareddyr/Task-Management-System/README.md

 - **User Management:**
   - Registration for regular users and administrators.
-  - Two user types: regular users and administrators with varying access rights.
+  - Three user types: Admin and Manager have access to create, assign, and modify the tasks
 - **Task Management:**
   - Create, assign, and track tasks.
   - Task categories for better organization and filtering.
   - Status tracking for tasks (e.g., pending, completed, overdue).

 - **Email Notifications:**
-  - Automated email notifications for task assignments, updates, and reminders for approaching due dates.
+  - Automated email notifications for task assignments, updates, and changes in due dates.

 ## Technologies Used

 - **Backend:** Django, Python
 - **Frontend:** HTML, CSS, JavaScript
 - **Database:** SQLite (for local development)
-- **Deployment:** PythonAnywhere/Heroku
+- **Deployment:** AWS EC2

 ## Project Structure